-The Bank has detailed change management processes and procedures in place to safeguard the integrity and reliability of RITS.
-Any material change typically would require the responsible business area to prepare a change implementation plan, which would identify possible risks arising from the change and controls in place to mitigate those risks.
+Under the policy, any material change typically would require the responsible business area to prepare a change implementation plan, which would identify possible risks arising from the change and controls in place to mitigate those risks.
 These controls would include plans to 'back out' any change that had been implemented, should this be necessary.
-Changes assessed as high- or medium-risk are presented for approval to the Change Advisory Board, which comprises senior management from operational and information technology areas in the Bank.
+Changes assessed as posing a high or medium risk are presented for approval to the Change Advisory Board, which comprises senior management from operational and information technology areas in the Bank.

 To ensure that changes do not disrupt the operation of RITS, major or high-risk changes are implemented outside operating hours.
 This allows time for testing before RITS opens.
 Backups of data and system configurations are made prior to the implementation of any major changes.
 Any system changes are subject to extensive testing in separate test environments before approval for live implementation.
 This includes connectivity, functional, capacity and failover testing.
-RITS participants are given the opportunity to trial new functionality in a test environment prior to live implementation.
+RITS participants are given the opportunity to become familiar with new functionality in a test environment prior to live implementation.